 Here are 6 ways adults can get off the sidelines and into the game:

-- Play games with kids!
-Kids are eager to play with their teachers and recess staff.
-Remember to model play even when the activity isn’t your *best* game.
-When students see adults trying and failing, they get the message it’s OK to make mistakes.
+- Kids are eager to play with their teachers and recess staff.
+Model play even when the activity isn’t your best game.
+When students see adults trying and failing, they get the message that it’s okay to make mistakes.

-- Check in with kids not participating.
-Ask what game a student wants to play or why a student is unwilling to try a game.
+- Ask what game a student wants to play or why a student is unwilling to try a game.
 We never want to force students to play, but simple questions can help break down challenges students are having on the playground.

-- Have a variety of games available.
-Creating a space for every student on the playground takes some planning.
-Kids with different skills, interests, and abilities need options.
-And same goes for adults—if you’re not up for an athletic game, cheering kids on or turning the rope count as positive interactive play.
+- It takes planning to create a space for every student—including those with different skills, interests, and abilities—on the playground.
+The same goes for adults—if you’re not up for an athletic game, cheering kids on or turning the rope count as positive interactive play.

-- Maintain a healthy level of competition.
-When a game is too competitive it can be unsafe or intimidating.
-Adults can help modify games as needed.
+- Competitive games are unsafe and intimidating.
 If a tag game is moving too quickly, modify the game!
-Instead of running, ask students to move in a silly way — “like a zombie” or “skip.”
+Instead of running, ask students to move in a silly way, like a “zombie” or “skip.”